OfficeDev/office-js-docs-pr/docs/testing/troubleshoot-manifest.md

 	xmllint --noout --schema XSD_FILE XML_FILE
 	```

-## Use runtime logging to debug your add-in manifest
+## Use runtime logging to debug your add-in

-You can use runtime logging to debug your add-in's manifest.
+You can use runtime logging to debug your add-in's manifest as well as several installation errors.
 This feature can help you identify and fix issues with your manifest that are not detected by XSD schema validation, such as a mismatch between resource IDs.
-Runtime logging is particularly  useful for debugging add-ins that implement add-in commands.
+Runtime logging is particularly  useful for debugging add-ins that implement add-in commands and Excel custom functions.

 > [!NOTE]
 > The runtime logging feature is currently available for Office 2016 desktop.